 French I is an introduction to the French language and francophone culture.
-All four of the language skills, listening, reading, writing, and speaking will be incorporated as students learn pronunciation, vocabulary, grammar to achieve a communicative purpose.
+All four of the language skills, listening, reading, writing, and speaking will be incorporated as students learn pronunciation, vocabulary, and grammar to achieve a communicative purpose.
 In this level, students learn to communicate in real-life contexts about everyday topics.
-The overarching communicative goal of this course is “If I met a native French speaker, I would be able to talk about myself (my life, my hobbies, my friends, etc).”
+The overarching communicative goal of this course is, “If I met a native French speaker, I would be able to talk about myself (my life, my hobbies, my friends, etc.).”

 The text will serve as the spine for the course.
 I will add additional authentic materials such as videos, audio recordings, infographics, and readings to enhance the material.
 Cultural topics and themes will be added to round out the course.

 Since the class meets once a week, our time together will be primarily focused on speaking either as a whole group or in small groups as a way to practice this necessary skill.
 Class time will also focus on some main structural and vocabulary practice.
 Students will be given note-taking outlines that will serve as both an organized way to record information and a study guide.

 During the week, students can expect approximately four hours of outside study to reinforce what was covered in class and in preparation for the next class.
 Homework may include listening activities, grammar exercises, vocabulary practice, quizzes (both graded and self-checking), writing activities, and speaking assignments.
 Links for additional practice will also be given.
 At the end of each unit, students will be asked to complete a project-type assessment.